How to buy Azure Government

 - Task-based consumer mobile apps

 - Social mobile and web apps with authentication

 As a first step in preparing to move data to the cloud, building high availability or disaster recovery (HA/DR) solutions in Azure can help you meet agency protocols while serving end-user needs.

-Get implementation guidance and key services for a HA/DR scenario—like a SQL Server and domain controller VMs, storage, VNETs/networks, and VPN—in this Azure Government starter pack.
+Get implementation guidance and key services for a HA/DR scenario – such as an SQL Server and domain controller VMs, storage, VNETs/networks and VPN – in this Azure Government starter pack.

 IoT proof of concept

-Find services and support for a proof of concept for an Internet-of-Things (IoT) solution to manage devices on any platform, mine data using real-time analytics solutions, and deliver these insights across your organization.
+Find services and support for a proof of concept for an Internet-of-Things (IoT) solution to manage devices on any platform, mine data using real-time analytics solutions and deliver these insights across your organisation.
 Use this Azure starter pack to:

 - Connect and monitor devices with remote monitoring.